HansSCHR/tulip_project/README.md

+# Second year of bioinformatics master's degree project :
-# Project – Visual analysis of gene expression data
+# Visual analysis of gene expression data

 From a regulation network of Escherichia coli genes dataset, we wrote a script used on the framework of data visualisation Tulip in order to display and analyse it.